phptodayorg/php-must-watch/README.md

 #PHP must watch
 A list of interesting conference talks and great videos on PHP.

+Suggestions and contributions are welcome but please check if it is already in the list.
+Framework specific talks are best avoided.

+@TODO - Better organization.

 ###Basics